Hexagon/pup/README.md

 - **Flexible configuration:** Define global settings and per-process configurations, including logging, working directories, environment variables, and more.
 - **Plugin support:** Extend Pup's functionality with custom plugins for additional features and integrations.
 - **CLI and programmatic usage:** Manage your processes using the Pup command-line interface, or integrate Pup directly into your Deno applications.
 - **Process Telemetry:** Pup can collect telemetry data from client processes written in Deno, such as memory usage and current working directory.
 This can be used to provide better insights into the managed processes.

-This readme is primarily for the source code and development of Pup, if you're looking for instructions you should head over to <https://hexagon.github.io/pup> **Install/Upgrade Pup using deno**
+This readme is primarily for the source code and development of Pup, if you're looking for instructions you should head over to <https://hexagon.github.io/pup>

+## Quick guide

+**Install/Upgrade Pup using deno**

 Before using Pup, you need to have Deno installed on your system.
 You can download and install Deno with a single command following the instructions provided on the official website:
 <https://deno.land/#installation>